-Larry is a graduate of South Broward High School in Hollywood / Fort Lauderdale, Florida.
+Mr. Barr is a graduate of South Broward High School in Hollywood / Fort Lauderdale, Florida.
 He began his TTU career as a major in Secondary Education-Mathematics and then changed to the then-new B.A. program in Spanish.
-He was the Office Manager for the Campus Crusade for Christ, International, in Miami, Florida, for a while, then he moved to Georgia.
+He was office manager for Campus Crusade for Christ, International, in Miami, Florida, and later relocated to Georgia.

 Roy Bilbrey ('71)

-Roy Bilbrey (Ph.D., A.B.P.D.C.) is a licensed psychologist and has a practice in Cookeville (hours by appointment at the telephone number above).
+Roy Bilbrey, Ph.D., A.B.P.D.C., is a licensed psychologist who has a practice in Cookeville.
 Previously he was a probation officer for a number of years.
-Roy also teaches PSY 2010 (General Psychology) and PSY 2050 (Psychology of Adjustment) at Tennessee Tech as Adjunct Faculty.
+Dr. Bilbrey also teaches for the Department of Counseling and Psychology as adjunct faculty.

-A few years after his graduation from TTU and while he was working on his Ph.D., Roy wrote:
+A few years after his graduation from TTU and while he was working on his Ph.D., he wrote: